How to Connect ChatGPT From OpenAI to Your Chatbot

 If you have any questions about how to create bot prompts or possible scenarios, you can check existing discussions or start a new one in the OpenAI community.

-Token is a part of a word used for natural language processing.
+A token is a part of a word used for natural language processing.
 For English text, 1 token equals approximately 4 characters or 0,75 words.
 For other languages and more accurate calculations, you can use the OpenAI calculator.

 Choose a temperature indicator value from 0 to 2.